chenzhangyu/Clevel-Hashing/README.md

 Clevel hashing is a lock-free PM hashing index with asynchronous resizing, which supports lock-free operations for search/insertion/update/deletion.
 This repository is the implementation of "Lock-free Concurrent Level Hashing for Persistent Memory", in Proceedings of the USENIX Annual Technical Conference (USENIX ATC), 2020.

 ## Implementation & Tests
 We implement clevel hashing with PMDK and provide query interfaces similar to the `concurrent_hash_map` in libpmemobj-cpp.
-The [implementation](include/libpmemobj%2B%2B/experimental/clevel_hash.hpp) and [tests](tests/clevel_hash) for clevel hashing are integrated into the libpmemobj-cpp ([commit@26c86b4699](https://github.com/pmem/libpmemobj-cpp/tree/26c86b46997d25c818b246f2a143d2248503cc67)).
+The [implementation](include/libpmemobj%2B%2B/experimental/clevel_hash.hpp) and [tests](tests/clevel_hash) for clevel hashing are based on the libpmemobj-cpp ([commit@26c86b4699](https://github.com/pmem/libpmemobj-cpp/tree/26c86b46997d25c818b246f2a143d2248503cc67)).
 Hence, for compilation, please refer to the documentation of libpmemobj-cpp, which is provided [below](#libpmemobj-cpp).

 ## Limitation
 - Current tests are used for the performance evaluation and not designed for `ctest`.
 Please refer to the [instructions](tests/clevel_hash) for the use of test files.